Tsonga swirls past Troicki with Federer in his sights

 Tsonga, the last Frenchman to reach a grand slam final at the 2008 Australian Open, has yet to drop a set at Roland Garros this year and sealed a straightforward win in one hour 45 minutes.

-"I have been working on my backhand since I was the age of five.
-And it's a disaster, my backhand, so I'm working on it," he said.

-Tsonga, still on course to become the first Frenchman to win a grand slam title since Yannick Noah at Roland Garros in 1983, has matched last year's performance in Paris where he was knocked out in the quarters by Novak Djokovic after wasting four match points.
+Tsonga, one of three still on course to become the first Frenchman to win a grand slam title since Yannick Noah at Roland Garros in 1983, has matched last year's performance in Paris where he was knocked out in the quarters by Novak Djokovic after wasting four match points.

+Asked who he would prefer to take on next, Tsonga said: "Playing Roger here, you can't dream better.

+"But if Gilles goes through, it means there will be at least a Frenchman in the semi-finals."

-Richard Gasquet, the seventh seed, is another Frenchman left in the draw.
+Richard Gasquet, the seventh seed, is the other Frenchman left in the draw.
 He plays Swiss ninth seed Stanislas Wawrinka on Monday.

 On a windswept Court Philippe Chatrier, after dark clouds had eaten away the last bit of morning sun, Tsonga whizzed through the first set.